The only thing better than the energy of a live event? The excitement you feel before you go.

 As we scroll down the page, we’re greeted with images of the panelists and moderator, along with their titles and companies.
-For those who dig deeper for more info, Shoelace delivers with punchy, informative bullet points that elaborate on the topics being discussed.
+For those who dig deeper for more info, Shoelace delivers punchy, informative bullet points that elaborate on the topics being discussed.

 Here’s your key takeaway from Shoelace:

-Use your landing pages to highlight some of the value attendees get from your event.
+Use your event landing pages to highlight some of the value attendees get from your event.
 If the main event is your speakers’ expertise, for example, make a point of introducing who they are and what they do.
 As we can see in the example above, including panelists’ pictures, titles, and companies is a good place to start.

 8. Twinwoods Adventure

-This use case is a bit different than our other event landing page examples.
+This use case is a bit different than our other event landing pages examples.
 Twinwoods Adventure uses this landing page to drive bookings for indoor skydiving.
 Although this isn’t a one-off, pre-scheduled event, the goal is still to get booking and sell tickets in advance.

 One of the best things about this page is that it’s immediately obvious what the activity is, thanks to heavy-hitting visuals balanced with information copy.
-The price is listed upfront for transparency, followed closely by a CTA with clearly defined value (“Get My 15% Discount”).
+The price is listed upfront for transparency, followed closely by a CTA with a clearly defined value (“Get My 15% Discount”).

 On the live page, that’s an animated hero—which really brings the headline (“Feel the Rush”) to life.
 Further down the page, there’s also a video that shows the wind tunnel in action.
-This ticks a whole buncha boxes: setting attendee expectations, showcasing the activity, and creating excitement.
+This ticks a whole buncha boxes: Setting attendee expectations, showcasing the activity, and creating excitement.

 Plus, they play off FOMO in a big way by: